supertokens/supertokens-node/.github/PULL_REQUEST_TEMPLATE.md

     -   To know which one it is, run find the latest released tag (`git tag`) in the format `vX.Y.Z`, and then find the latest branch (`git branch --all`) whose `X.Y` is greater than the latest released tag.
     -   If no such branch exists, then create one from the latest released branch.
 -   [ ] If have added a new web framework, update the `add-ts-no-check.js` file to include that
--   [ ] If added a new recipe / api interface, then make sure that the implementation of it uses NON arrow functions only.
+-   [ ] If added a new recipe / api interface, then make sure that the implementation of it uses NON arrow functions only (like `someFunc: function () {..}`).
 If creating a sub recipe, make sure to use `bind(this)` when calling the original implementation from your functions

 ## Remaining TODOs for this PR